 The project generated seven datasets listed below.
-The dataset description summarizes the data types and collection methods in more detail.
+The dataset description summarizes the data types, collection methods, and status of availability in more detail.

 - Continuous Monitoring Data From Great Barnstable Marsh on Cape Cod, Massachusetts, 2017‐19.
 The U.S. Geological Survey measured parameters for groundwater wells (water elevation, water depth below land surface, salinity, and water temperature), soil and air temperature, and other meteorological parameters.
 All of these parameters affect plant productivity and are key components of salt marsh carbon cycling, carbon storage, and its ability to maintain elevation in response to changing sea level.
 These datasets can be used to evaluate changes in water levels across ditched and natural salt marsh regions and provide information for any future studies of salt marsh productivity and geomorphic models in Great Barnstable Marsh.

 - Source code of the marsh evolution model

 The following datasets have been archived and will be made publicly available at this site by fall 2022.
 Prior to this date, individuals may reach out to Amanda Spivak (email@example.com) to discuss potential applications and request access to the data.

 - Bulk soil properties and composition within the ditched and natural sections of the Great Barnstable Marsh, MA, 2018